ArtemisRex22/startup/notes.md

-        vmin - A percentage of the viewport's smaller dimension vmax - A percentage of the viewport's larger dimension Where a viewport is the display screen of the thing you are accessing the website on
+        vmin - A percentage of the viewport's smaller dimension vmax - A percentage of the viewport's larger dimension Where a viewport is the display screen of the thing you are accessing the website on Selector is the defining factor of what is being changed in your program.
+The declaration is what you are changing the selected parts of your website to be (red, a different font, bouncing)
 # 3.4
 Fonts, animation, practice
 @font-face {